NCAR/SPERR/README.md

 ## Plugin for HDF5
 SPERR is available as a *dynamically loaded plugin* for HDF5.
 This plugin is available at this [repo](https://github.com/NCAR/H5Z-SPERR).

+## Fortran Wrapper
+A Fortran wrapper for SPERR has also been created by @ofmla at this [repo](https://github.com/ofmla/fortran-sperr).

 ## Documentation

 SPERR documentation is hosted on Github [Wiki](https://github.com/NCAR/SPERR/wiki) pages.
 To get started, one might want to